Homemade Pie Crust

 There’s just nothing like a homemade pie crust.
 Buttery, flakey and light — it’s the perfect complement to all kinds of sweet fillings — Chocolate Cream, Bourbon PecanClassic PumpkinDutch AppleKey LimePeach & Blueberry and more!

 If you’ve never made a homemade pie crust, I’d suggest watching this video first.
-The video will give you a good overview of the process, and also provide some helpful visuals to go along with the recipe instructions below.
+The video will give you a good overview of the process, and also provide some helpful visuals to go along with the recipe.

 As I say in the video, there are two things to remember when you’re making a homemade pie crust: (1) Don’t over mix the dough; and (2) Keep the butter cold.
 Both of these guidelines are intended to keep the butter from combining too much with the flour, which will keep your crust flakey and light.

 If you have questions or need help troubleshooting, feel free to email me at Marie@MarieSaba.com.
-I personally respond to all emails and would love to help!
+I personally respond and would love to help!

 And one additional note: Don’t expect perfection!
 No two pie crusts are ever alike, and just when you think your crust is the ultimate failure, it may turn out to be your best one yet.
 It’s happened to me many times!
 Happy baking!